awsdocs/amazon-ecs-developer-guide/doc_source/service-autoscaling-targettracking.md

   Message: Successfully set desired count to 1.
 Change successfully fulfilled by ecs.
 Cause: monitor alarm TargetTracking-service/service-autoscaling/sample-webapp-AlarmLow-fcd80aef-5161-4890-aeb4-35dde11ff42c in state ALARM triggered policy TargetTrackingPolicy
   ```
 + If you have CloudWatch Container Insights set up and it's collecting Amazon ECS metrics, you can view metric data on the CloudWatch automatic dashboards\.
 For more information, see [Introducing Amazon CloudWatch Container Insights for Amazon ECS](http://aws.amazon.com/blogs/mt/introducing-container-insights-for-amazon-ecs/) in the *AWS Compute Blog*\.
 + Learn how to set up CloudWatch Container Insights\.
 Additional charges apply\.
-For more information, see [Amazon ECS CloudWatch Container Insights](cloudwatch-container-insights.md) and [Updating Cluster Settings](update-cluster-settings.md)\.
+For more information, see [Amazon ECS CloudWatch Container Insights](cloudwatch-container-insights.md) and [Updating cluster settings](update-cluster-settings.md)\.

 ## Step 5: Cleaning Up<a name="tt-cleanup"></a>